Skip to main content

 § A — About

-Three years of caring about the small things — focus states, keystroke latency, and the gap between a designer’s file and the live DOM.
+Four years of caring about the small things — focus states, keystroke latency, and the gap between a designer’s file and the live DOM.

 I’m Renan Garcia, a frontend engineer working out of Quito, Ecuador.
 I help product and design teams turn complicated specs into interfaces that feel inevitable — fast to load, easy to operate, friendly to assistive tech.